TaiDOmi/TTB-course/h4 ToTheMoon.md

 - Block Hash (000000000000000000005ecb9df0be545ad85e74fd42545e110f8527a7a3fd43):
   - The unique reference for a block in a blockchain.
 - Confirmations (1)
+  - A proof by the blockchain network that the transaction is legitimate.
+- Merkle Root (9130213be483ff12be0b655acbf7366381644669caa239fb007b6714df39b2f3)
+  - A hash tree structure where the root hash is stored in the block header and verifies the validity of including this block in the blockchain.

 ## f) RogeCoin.